CAMELS-DE/camelsde/README.md

 ## Usage

 > [!IMPORTANT]
 > The package requires the CAMELS-DE dataset to be downloaded and extracted.
-By default, it looks for the data in the `datasets/CAMELS_DE_v1_0_0` directory relative to the package installation.
+By default, it looks for the data in the `datasets/CAMELS_DE_v1_0_0` directory.
 You can specify a different path when initializing the `CAMELS_DE` class.
+>
-The dataset can be downloaded from Zenodo: [10.5281/zenodo.13837553](https://doi.org/10.5281/zenodo.13837553)
+> CAMELS-DE can be downloaded from Zenodo: [10.5281/zenodo.13837553](https://doi.org/10.5281/zenodo.13837553)

+* The package uses `polars` for reading csv files efficiently, but the functions return `pandas` DataFrames at the moment.
+* Gauging station point locations and catchment polygons are returned as `geopandas` GeodataFrames.
+* Interactive time series plots are created using `plotly`.

 ```python
 from camelsde import CAMELS_DE